Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 [The A11y Project](https://www.a11yproject.com/resources) and
 [MDN](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility)).
 Of course,
 it’s important to remember that learning will mean that you are likely to make mistakes and need to keep iterating.
-This isn’t a one-and-done deal. f you do have access to an expert, spending time to have a foundation means they can help you tackle greater obstacles instead of just giving you the basics.
+This isn’t a one-and-done deal.
+If you do have access to an expert, spending time to build a foundation means they can help you tackle greater obstacles instead of just giving you the basics.

 **I don’t have time for another project!**